What is the rapture of the church?

 Therefore, it is quite clear that the concept of the “carrying off” or the rapture of the church is clearly taught in Scripture.

 The rapture of the church is the event in which God “snatches away” all believers from the earth in order to make way for His righteous judgement to be poured out on the earth during the Tribulation period.
-The rapture is described primarily in 1 Thessalonians 4:13-18 and 1 Corinthians 15:50-54.
-Further, many bible scholars, believe that Revelation Chapter 4:1-5 is a picture of the pre-Tribulation rapture.
+The rapture is described in 1 Thessalonians 4:13-18.
+Further, many bible scholars, believe that Revelation Chapter 4:1-5 is a picture of the Bride of Christ (the Church Age Saints) being “caught up” in the rapture.